-In this section, we introduce the Breakpoint Heuristic Algorithm (BHA) which can be applied to solve both the uncapacitated and capacitated version of the CPP, as well as an iterated local search (ILS) heuristic to improve the solution quality.
+In this section, we extend the BEA to incorporate capacity constraints, introduce the Breakpoint Heuristic Algorithm (BHA), which can be applied to solve both the uncapacitated and capacitated version of the CPP, as well as an iterated local search (ILS) heuristic to improve the solution quality.
 Lastly, we demonstrate how to guide exact methods using the heuristic result together with newly developed valid inequalities for the CPP.